Shelley Moore Capito: Gun rights

-Capito was endorsed by the National Rifle Association of America (NRA) and West Virginia Citizen's Defense League which both support gun owners' rights in 2014.
+Capito was endorsed by the NRA Political Victory Fund and West Virginia Citizen's Defense League which both support gun owners' rights in 2014.
 In 2016, she voted in favor of alerting law enforcement when a person suspected of terrorism attempts to purchase a firearm and in favor of an amendment to improve the National Instant Background Check System, but she voted against two other gun control amendments.
 In 2018, Capito opposed President Trump's suggestion that teachers be armed, saying, "I don't think a teacher should carry a gun in a classroom."
 In January 2019, she was one of 31 Republican senators to cosponsor the Constitutional Concealed Carry Reciprocity Act, a bill introduced by John Cornyn and Ted Cruz that would grant individuals with concealed carry privileges in their home state the right to exercise this right in any other state with concealed carry laws while concurrently abiding by that state's laws.
 Capito said she was open to supporting red flag laws.
 As of 2020, the NRA has given her a rating of 92%, for supporting their positions, and Gun Owners of America gives her a 69% rating.

 Healthcare

-As a representative, Capito opposed the Affordable Care Act (Obamacare) and has since voted repeatedly to repeal it.
+As a representative, Capito opposed the Affordable Care Act (also known as Obamacare) and has since voted repeatedly to repeal it.
 In July 2017, Capito opposed repealing the ACA without a replacement proposal, and was one of three Republican senators, along with Susan Collins and Lisa Murkowski, who blocked a bill to repeal the ACA without a replacement early in the attempted repeal process.
 Later that July, she voted to repeal the ACA.

 Capito was one of a few Republicans who broke with their party in favor of the State Children's Health Insurance Program.
 In January 2009, she voted to expand the Children's Health Insurance Program (CHIP) as part of its reauthorization.
 The expanded coverage would include about four million more children in the program.
 In May 2008, Capito voted for the Post-9/11 Veterans Educational Assistance Act of 2008 (commonly called the new G.I.
 Bill), which expanded the educational benefits for military veterans who have served since September 11, 2001.
 During the 112th Congress, she voted for H.R.
 525 to expand the ACA grant programs.
 In 2014, she supported repealing the Affordable Care Act.